Project

 Each year, an estimated 15 percent of infants are affected by prenatal exposure to alcohol or other drugs, which can cause a range of behavioral, developmental, and physical challenges.
 About two-thirds of families involved in the child welfare system struggle with substance use, putting them at increased risk.
 Agencies and caregivers need resources, information, and interventions.

 This project expands on the Prenatal Alcohol and Other Drug Exposures in Child Welfare project.
-It will identify validated resources and develop and test new resources to improve the practices of parents, resource parents, child welfare agencies, and allied health and service providers regarding the identification, care, and treatment of children affected by prenatal substance exposure.
-The team also will collaborate with tribal child welfare systems, parent and caregiver organizations, and national experts.
+It will identify evidence-informed resources and develop and test new resources to improve the practices of parents, resource parents, child welfare agencies, and allied health and service providers regarding the identification, care, and treatment of children affected by prenatal substance exposure.
+The team also will collaborate with tribal child welfare systems, parent and caregiver organizations, consultants, and national experts to promote resources that help preserve families.
 The project will culminate in policy and dissemination recommendations.

 Staff